LandSandBoat/lsb-wiki/Lua-Guide-and-Gotchas.md

 We can index-or-default (0-based): `uint32 x = va[0].is<uint32>() ? va[0].as<uint32>() : 0;`

+### Capturing numbers from Lua
+From the Lua docs: `The number type represents real (double-precision floating-point) numbers.
+Lua has no integer type, as it does not need it.`
+What this means in practice is if you ask sol "capture this int" or "if this type is an int, ...", it'll fail.

+The error message is of the form: `Invalid argument.
+Expected a number, got a number.`

+_When in doubt, capture a double and cast it into whatever you need._

 ### Global luautils functions
 The functions defined in luautils are available in two ways: Capitalized, as global objects `SpawnMob(id)` or lower-cased, attached to the `tpz.core` table: `tpz.core.spawnMob(id)`
 ```lua